 4. Fly Lufthansa First Class From the U.S. to Europe From 87,000 Points

 Lufthansa has also been hailed as one of the best airlines for first class experiences.
-With your Amex, Capital One, or Citi points/miles, you can easily transfer your miles at a 1:1 ratio to Avianca LifeMiles to book Lufthansa first class flights.
-LifeMiles charges 87,000 points each way; however, LifeMiles does pass on any fuel surcharges, so you’ll just have to pay the nominal taxes and fees of around $60.
+You can easily transfer your Amex, Bilt, Brex, Capital One, Citi, or Marriott Bonvoy points or miles to Avianca LifeMiles to book Lufthansa first class flights.
+LifeMiles charges 87,000 miles each way; however, LifeMiles does pass on fuel surcharges, so you’ll just have to pay the nominal taxes and fees of around $60.

+Looking for the ultimate first class experience?
 Be sure to use your miles to fly from Frankfurt to the U.S. if you want a chance to explore Lufthansa’s exclusive first class terminal where you can wine and dine at a full-scale restaurant, take a bubble bath with a Lufthansa rubber ducky, and be driven right to your flight in a luxurious private car from your very own personal assistant.

-5. Fly ANA First Class Round-trip From the U.S. to Tokyo for as Few as 110,000 Points
+5. Fly ANA First Class Round-Trip From the U.S. to Tokyo for as Few as 110,000 Points

 Arguably the best sweet spot in all of points and travel is the ability to book ANA’s legendary first class product between the U.S. and Tokyo for as few as 110,000 points round-trip.